 Faculty and staff should be aware that files on their Penn State office computers are not automatically backed up.
-Penn State University provides faculty, staff and students with many file backup options; visit http://its.psu.edu/be-safe/back-up for more information.
+Penn State University provides faculty, staff and students with many file backup options; visit "Understanding File Space at Penn State" for more information.

 Penn State Wilkes-Barre also offers network storage, called the S: drive, that faculty and staff can use to back up their files.
 The S: drive is regularly backed up and provides a safe place to store vital files and folders.

 - The S: drive can be found by clicking on "Start" and then on "Computer."
 You will see it under "Network Location."